Get ready for school booklet

 After you've applied

-Primary school offers will be sent on 16 April 2024 by email, or by post if you do not have an email address.
+Primary school offers will be sent on 16 April 2025 by email, or by post if you do not have an email address.
 If you applied online, you will receive an email in the evening of the offer day with the outcome, and you can also view your school offer online.
 You will have two weeks to accept or decline the school offer.
 We strongly recommend you accept the place you're offered, even if it's not for the school you wanted, as it will make sure your child has a school place in September.
 You can still go on waiting lists for other schools or appeal.

 If you decline the offer and you have no alternative place, you will be responsible for finding your child another school.
 The place you decline may be offered to another child so may not be available later if you change your mind.
 Go to Surrey County Council admissions pages to find out more.

 Once you've accepted an offer of a place, you'll start to get information from the school.
-They'll usually send you the term dates and all of the information you need to know well in advance, and this will also be available on their website.
+They'll usually send you the term dates and all the information you need to know well in advance, and this will also be available on their website.

 Educating your child at home